 Children with untreated PKU appear normal at birth.
 But by age 3 to 6 months, they begin to lose interest in their surroundings.
 By age 1 year, children are developmentally delayed and their skin has less pigmentation than someone without the condition.
 If people with PKU do not restrict the phenylalanine in their diet, they develop severe intellectual and developmental disabilities.

-The term cerebral palsy refers to any one of a number of neurological disorders that appear in infancy or early childhood and permanently affect body movement and muscle coordination but don’t worsen over time.
+The term cerebral palsy refers to any one of a number of neurological disorders that appear in infancy or early childhood which permanently affect body movement and muscle coordination, but don’t worsen over time.
 Even though cerebral palsy affects muscle movement, it isn’t caused by problems in the muscles or nerves.
-It is caused by abnormalities in parts of the brain that control muscle movements.
+Rather, it is caused by abnormalities in parts of the brain that control muscle movements.